iExecBlockchainComputing/iexec-doc/dockerapp.rst

 Build & test your image
 -----------------------
-Firstly you need to build a docker image which contains your application.
+Firstly you need to build a docker image that contains your application.

 Your image will be launched by iExec worker using following command: